Short Blocklength Wiretap Channel Codes via Deep Learning: Design and Performance Evaluation: Coding scheme

 \section{Coding scheme}

 We first describe, at a high level, our coding scheme in Section \ref{cs_hld}.
-Specifically, our coding approach consists of two coding layers, one reliability layer, whose design is described in Sections~\ref{rellyr}, and one security layer, whose design is described in Section \ref{SL}.
-Finally, we provide simulations results and examples of our code design for the Gaussian wiretap channel in Section \ref{sim_siso}.
+Specifically, our coding approach consists of two coding layers, one reliability layer, whose design is described in {Section}~\ref{rellyr}, and one security layer, whose design is described in Section \ref{SL}. { We then comment on the communication rate of our proposed coding scheme when considering multiplexing of protected and unprotected messages in Section \ref{communR}.} Finally, we provide simulation results and examples of our code design for the Gaussian wiretap channel in {Sections~\ref{sim_siso} and \ref{sim_lb}.}